Non-Resident Researchers

 Computational methods for wave problems, identification using wave analysis combination of analytic and numerical methods, space structures.

-Dr. Goodman Beverly
+Prof. Goodman Beverly

 Dept. of Marine Geosciences, University of Haifa